nayanbunny/dotnet-efcore-code-first-sample/RazorPages/README.md

 </div>

-In this approach, we create database first then model our entities either manually or using scaffolding.
-This approach is useful when we work with an existing databases.
+In this approach, we model our entities and database context.
+Then either using Migrations or DB Initializer, we create the database.

 Razor Pages can make coding page-focused scenarios easier and more productive than using controllers and views.